UTSC-CSCC09-Programming-on-the-Web/project-smart-fridge/README.md

 ## MileStones:
 ### Alpha Version:
-1. Docker and other environment building & settings
+1. Environment building & settings + project initialization
-2. Register and login page
+2. Basic frontend UI and routing structure (including main page, register and login page)
 3. Design PostgreSQL database
-    -	Main page basic UI design allowing manually input data to database
-    - 	Manually database operation (input, update, delete, sorting…..)
+4. Backend API implementation (CRUD) → achieve a minimal functional version with front-end and back-end connectivity
-4. Integrate AI (GPT) API to generate basic recipes based on ingredient data by default
+5. (Optional in Alpha, leave to Beta if time is tight) Integrate AI (GPT) API to generate basic recipes based on ingredient data by default

 ### Beta Version:
 1. Image recognition AI and parse into data to be saved into database (Task queue)